tanyjnaaman/portfolio/content/blog/Reflecting on leaving mechanical engineering, two years later/index.md

 At the end of my second semester, interestingly, I had a chat with this friend of mine, Jessica - and she mentioned that she was considering changing her course of study from Chemical Engineering to Environmental Studies.
 She, too, hated engineering.

 But my seniors insisted - engineering in year 1 is dumb, year 2 will be cool, and will kick your ass.
 So I decided to keep my mind open, and try another semester of engineering.
 Year 2 came along - and I carefully selected my classes.
 I hadn't told anyone of my idea of changing course - it might not come to pass, after all, but I knew I needed to begin exploring.
-So I did 7 modules - some more focused on engineering (fluid mechanics, strength of materials, introduction ot material science), some more relevant to my second degree in economics - I wasn't giving this up (statistical computing, accounting for economists), and the class that would change the trajectory of my life - introduction to machine learning.
+So I did 7 modules - some more focused on engineering (fluid mechanics, strength of materials, introduction to material science), some more relevant to my second degree in economics - I wasn't giving this up (statistical computing, accounting for economists), and the class that would change the trajectory of my life - introduction to machine learning.
 I also threw myself into a robotics club and begged to work on all systems - mechanical, electronic/control and software systems.

 I dominated the curves that semester as I got straight A+'s in what has been my best semester academically to date.
 The robotics project was also going well.
 But delving deeper, what should have been satisfaction in topping the cohort in my engineering classes was instead a sense of emptiness - the feeling that I could never see myself using this knowledge.
 Instead, I had deeply and intimately enjoyed my introduction to machine learning class - a class all my peers hated with a passion, going so far as to self learn deep learning from textbooks.
 I knew at that point I had to change.